russross/s3fslite/README.md

     above) and make sure "`fuse`" kernel module is compiled and loadable since FUSE requires this kernel module and s3fs requires it as well.

-*   Moving/renaming/erasing files takes time since the whole file needs to be accessed first.
-A workaround could be to use cache support with the `-o use_cache` option.

 License: